 ELVIS IN CONCERT 1977

 Oct-3-77.
 U.S. CBS TV special.
 Last TV appearance of the King.
 Elvis died very shortly after filming.
-Elvis takes the stage and delivers a fantastic performance of all his hits.
+Elvis takes the stage and sings his heart out.
+Talks to audience, hands out scarves, sings hits.
 Behind–the-scenes look at Elvis' touring operation.
 Elvis fans are interviewed before show time.

 At the end of the show Vernon Presley addresses the TV audience to say "Thank You" for all the condolences on Elvis' passing.
 "See See Rider," "That's All Right," "Are You Lonesome Tonight?," "Teddy Bear/Don't Be Cruel," "You Gave Me A Mountain," "Jailhouse Rock," "How Great Thou Art," "Early Mornin' Rain," "I Really Don't Want To Know," "Hurt, Hound Dog," "My Way," "Can't Help Falling In Love."